tjvantoll/articles/kendo/angular-v-react/article.md

 Before you laugh, you should know that GO Checklists has roughly 10,000 users, and that the game it supports, Pokémon GO, [made $1.4 billion dollars in 2019](https://digistatement.com/pokemon-go-made-1-4b-dollars-in-2019/).
 (For reference Fortnite made $1.8 billion dollars.)

-So even though this app is relatively simple, it has a real userbase that I didn’t want to lose.
+So even though this app is relatively simple, it has a real userbase that I don’t want to lose.
 Therefore, I had to make sure the rewrite preserved all existing functionality, and also didn’t introduce any performance regressions.

 With that context in mind, let’s look at what I found.

 <h2 id="finding-1">1) React is simpler in many ways</h2>

-When starting with React, the first thing I noticed was how simple React’s default project structure is, at least when compared with Angular.
-In Angular, a simple hello world app with one component looks something like this.
+When starting with React, the first thing I noticed was how simple React’s default project structure is—at least when compared with Angular.
+In Angular, a simple hello world app with one component and routing looks something like this.

 ```
 src